top of page

 Detoxification is a crucial aspect of Ayurvedic practice.
 Specific foods enhance the body's natural cleansing processes.

-"Your Saumya Ayurveda plan, builds daily gentle detox and cleansing into daily life." - Veena, Saumya Ayurveda
+"Your personalized Saumya Ayurveda plan builds daily gentle detox and cleansing into your daily life.
+Intuitively.
+Easily.
+Naturally." - Veena, Saumya Ayurveda

 9. Herbal Remedies in Ayurvedic Nutrition